kebedemeron905/extended_App/README.md

 2. User clicks on the ‘Checkout’ button.
 This prompts the user to enter his/her payment information in the Strip Checkout pop-up.
 The Checkout pop-up will collect the user’s information and send it to Stripe.
 Stripe will then parse this information, tokenize it, and send the token to the server we created in this sample application.
 Using the token and the secret API key, we can then create charges on the server.
+Once the charge is created, you can confirm that the total amount the user paid is the same as the amount they are being charged through the Stripe Dashboard.

 ![Enter Payment Info](images/image3.png)